jar398/tryphy/README.md

 Once you have the token, install it in configuration file as follows:

-    python tokenconfig "... the token ..."
+    python tokenconfig.py "... the token ..."

 This makes a note of the expiration time for the token, which is checked each time the token is used.